+Do you know the Health Benefits of Drinking Water?
 Do you drink soda?
 Did you know it takes up to 130 hours of jogging to burn off one year’s worth of soda?
 Wow!
 Considering I don't jog (and really have no plans to start) I am so thankful that I do NOT drink soda.
 I will admit though that in the past I was a major soda addict.
-However I gave it up several years ago.
-In fact now I don't even enjoy it if I try to drink it.
+However, I gave it up several years ago.
+In fact, now I don't even enjoy it if I try to drink it.
 I wish I could say the same thing for my husband.
 I have been trying to educate him on the dangers of drinking sugary chemical filled beverages like soda.
 Not only the dangers to your body but also to the environment.

 I have been using a Brita filter for years!
 Brita products transform ordinary tap water into healthier, great-tasting water.
 Brita filters are designed to reduce Chlorine, found in tap water.
 Brita products are also better for your wallet and for the environment.
 Over the course of a year, the average Brita pitcher filters 240 gallons of water – or about the same as 1800 standard 16.9-ounce plastic bottles.
 And one filter can replace 300 bottles of water and save over $600 a year.